DeSantis PAC attack ad hits Nikki Haley on China, as 2024 presidential rivalry grows

 Cirrus Aircraft Ltd., an aircraft manufacturer that added two training centers in central Florida in 2022, is owned by the Aviation Industry Corporation of China, a company sanctioned by the U.S.

-One Chinese company brought in by DeSantis' predecessor Governor Rick Scott, Jinko Solar, received a grant from the city of Jacksonville in April to expand its facility.
-Jinko Solar was raided by the Homeland Security Department in May for potential violations of the Uyghur Forced Labor Prevention Act.
+One Chinese company brought in by DeSantis' predecessor Gov. Rick Scott, Jinko Solar, was approved for a grant in tax incentives from the city of Jacksonville in April, but that was withdrawn by the city council in June after a raid by the Homeland Security Department in May for potential violations of the Uyghur Forced Labor Prevention Act.

+A Jinko Solar spokesperson said the U.S. government has not told them what the investigation is about and that "since the inception of UFLPA, and through the present day, [U.S. Customs and Border Control] has reviewed and released all of Jinko's solar panels based on documentation provided by the company."

 This is Never Back Down's second TV attack ad against Haley.
 DeSantis has also been slamming Haley over Gaza refugees since Hamas attacked Israel.